 In addition to learning about plants and animals and how to survive alongside them in the wilderness, you'll experience fun low-ropes activities and other on-the-ground challenges.
 Practice your Leave No Trace camping skills and become an ambassador to help protect natural areas for the next generation (that’s you!).

 This course is great for learning skills for future wilderness adventure, like a big family trek or a longer Outward Bound expedition.
-Plus, you’ll have great stories to share when you go back to school in fall!
+Plus, you’ll have great stories to share when you go back to school in the fall!

 Leaving the Comforts of Home